TreyM-WSS/m2x-android/README.md

 ### Set feed location

-The following code sets the location of *myFeed* to AT&T's corporate headquarters at Dallas.
+The following code sets the location of *myFeed* to AT&T's corporate headquarters in Dallas, Texas.

 ```Java
 Location place = new Location();